spiral/docs/http/routing.md

 ```

 ### Middleware
-To associate route specific middleware use `withMiddleware`, you can access route parameters via `route` attribute
+To associate route-specific middleware use `withMiddleware`, you can access route parameters via `route` attribute
 of the request object:

 ```php